allylikesu/mpd-display-rs/README.md

 ## Installation/Usage
 I'm too lazy to figure out how to make a proper cargo package.

+This program uses the environment variables MPD_HOST and MPD_PORT to connect to your MPD server.
+If these are not set, they default to localhost:6600.
+If your server has a password, MPD_HOST is formatted as pass@ip.

 Clone the repo, run `cargo build --release`, then create a startup script to execute the binary in the crate directory:
 ```